todiane/sologamyp1/README.md

 ![Image of Ceremonies Page](assets/images/rm-ceremonies.webp)

-At the end of the page are links to our social media profiles.
+At the end of the page are links to social media profiles.

 In the future the aim is to include videos that members have shared on TickTok and/or YouTube to this page.

 ***Register Page***

-This page has been kept brief in order to encourage users to take one action without the need to read loads of content.
+This page has been kept brief in order to encourage users to take one action - sign up.
 There is the header which appears on the Home page.
 The registration form asks for minimal details and includes reference to whether they wish to take part in offline meetups and/or online meetups.

 It also includes a question relevant to our business about how they found the website but this is not a required field.

 ![Image of Register Page](assets/images/rm-register.webp/)

-At the end of the page are links to our social media profiles.
+At the end of the page are links to social media profiles.

 ### **Features Left to Implement**